MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-channel-config-using-solutions.md

   > - Please carefully review solution components before exporting solution.
 Take note of records that contain information regarding Azure Communication Services or third-party channels or other Microsoft components like Copilot Studio copilots or Customer Voice surveys, so you make required configurations in the destination environment.
   > - If one or more work streams share the same Capacity Profile, when adding tables from one channel/workstream, tables from other channels/workstreams sharing the same Capacity Profile will also be added to the solution.

-4. Use the Configuration Migration tool to create the schema and migrate the remaining configuration data from the source environment for workstreams and channels.
+4. Use the Configuration Migration Tool to create the schema and migrate the remaining configuration data from the source environment (organization) for workstreams and channels.

    - **Entity display name**: When you create the schema, select the tables (entities) from the list in the same sequence as mentioned in the table below.
-   - **Attribute display name**: We recommend that you select the columns (attributes) defined in the following table.
-You don't need to select the out-of-the-box system defined attributes like Created By, Created On, Modified By, Modified On, and Owner.
+   - **Attribute display name**: We recommend that you select the columns (attributes) defined in the table below.
+You don't need to select the out-of-the-box system defined columns like **Created By**, **Created On**, **Modified By**, **Modified On**, and **Owne**r.
 You can select custom columns, if necessary.
-   - **Use FetchXML to filter records**: For each selected table, use the appropriate FetchXML query that's mentioned in the table below to get single, multiple, or all rows based on your requirement.
+   - **Use FetchXML to filter records**: For each selected table, use the appropriate FetchXML query that's mentioned in the table below to get single, multiple, or all records based on your requirement.
 For single or multiple rows, you need to use source environment to get the correct name in uiname and GUID in value.
 If required, you can use the **ADVANCED FIND** menu item to construct the appropriate FetchXML query.
    - **Configure import settings**: For the Work Stream table, ensure that you only add the key columns and select the **Do not update existing records** checkbox to prevent updates to records in a table migrated through solutions.

   > [!IMPORTANT]